bouceka/aoc-12-2016/README.md

 ```

 Secondly, I iterate through the instruction text file line by line.
 This time I cannot use `.forEach()` as used in
-previous AoC, because of the jump operation we might (and we will) end up iterating more times than is the input
+previous AoC, because of the jump operation, we might (and we will) end up iterating more times than the input
 size/length.

 We will iterate the set of instructions based on the steps.
 It cannot jump below 0 or greater than the length of the
 input file.
-Each iteration we will use a string split that will prepare the instructions for further operations.
+We will use a string split for each iteration to prepare the instructions for further operations.

 ```kotlin
 while (steps <= 0 && steps < input.size) {